-Poetry in America: The City from Whitman to Hip Hop ENGLISH 194 | FALL 2022 Poetry in America, in partnership with Arizona State University, the ASU Center for Public Humanities, and ASU Prep Digital, is pleased to offer a for-credit English course to high-school students, Poetry in America: The City from Whitman to Hip Hop.
-Students who successfully complete the course will receive 3 widely transferable undergraduate credits from ASU.
-WHAT YOU'LL LEARN In this course, we consider those American poets whose themes, forms, and voices have given expression to visions of the city since 1850.
+Poetry in America, in partnership with the National Education Equity Lab, Arizona State University, and the ASU Center for Public Humanities, is pleased to offer a for-credit English course to high-school students, Poetry in America: The City from Whitman to Hip Hop.
+Students who successfully complete the course will receive 3 widely transferable ASU undergraduate credits.

+WHAT YOU'LL LEARN

+In this course, we consider those American poets whose themes, forms, and voices have given expression to visions of the city since 1850.
 Beginning with Walt Whitman, the great poet of nineteenth-century New York, we explore the diverse and ever-changing environment of the modern city-from Chicago to London, from San Francisco to Detroit-through the eyes of such poets as Carl Sandburg, Emma Lazarus, Edna St. Vincent Millay, Langston Hughes, Marianne Moore, Frank O'Hara, Gwendolyn Brooks, Allen Ginsberg, Robert Hayden, and Robert Pinsky, as well as contemporary hip hop and spoken word artists.
 This course introduces content and techniques intended to help students and educators learn how to read texts of increasing complexity.
 Readings and activities were chosen and designed with the Common Core English Language Arts (ELA) standards in grades six through 12 in mind.

-Watch course trailer: bit.ly/2SYi4NT Preview learning objectives: bit.ly/2TiMgly WANT TO REGISTER A GROUP?
+Watch course trailer: bit.ly/2SYi4NT Preview learning objectives: bit.ly/2TiMqly